minio/docs/source/operations/network-encryption.rst

    This CA bundle should include the cluster or root CA used to sign the MinIO Tenant TLS certificates.
    Other applications deployed within the Kubernetes cluster can trust this cluster certificate to connect to a MinIO Tenant using the :kube-docs:`MinIO service DNS name <concepts/services-networking/dns-pod-service/>` (e.g. ``https://minio.minio-tenant-1.svc.cluster-domain.example:443``).

+   .. admonition:: Subject Alternative Name Certificates
+      :class: note

+      If you have a custom Subject Alternative Name (SAN) certificate that is *not* also a wildcard cert, the TLS certificate SAN **must** apply to the hostname for its parent node.
+      Without a wildcard, the SAN must match exactly to be able to connect to the tenant.

 .. cond:: linux

-   The MinIO server searches the following directory for TLS keys and certificates:
+   By default, the MinIO server looks for the TLS keys and certificates for each node in the following directory:

    .. code-block:: shell

       ${HOME}/.minio/certs

    Where ``${HOME}`` is the home directory of the user running the MinIO Server process.
+   You may need to create the ``${HOME}/.minio/certs`` directory if it does not exist.

-   For deployments started with a custom TLS directory :mc-cmd:`minio server --certs-dir`, use that directory instead of the defaults.
+   For deployments using :mc-cmd:`minio server --certs-dir` to set a custom TLS directory, use that directory instead of the default.
+   Also, if the user running the process does not have a home directory, you **must** specify a directory with ``--certs-dir``.

    Place the TLS certificates for the default domain (e.g. ``minio.example.net``) in the ``/certs`` directory, with the private key as ``private.key`` and public certificate as ``public.crt``.